nd1012/ObjectValidation/src/ObjectValidation Docs/index.md

 unless there's a `NoValidationAttribute` present.
 You can use any `ValidationAttribute` to define property value constraints.

-Also the `IValidatableObject` interface is supported by using the `Validator.TryValidateObject` method with the `validateAllProperties` parameter having the value `true` (the `IValidationObject` validation method will be called in a second round).
+Also the `IValidatableObjectBase` interface is supported by using the `Validator.TryValidateObject` method with the `validateAllProperties` parameter having the value `true` (the `IValidationObject` validation method will be called in a second round).
 Using this interface you can implement some